-BCM (business continuity management) is the process of planning for disruptive incidents.
-Organisations do this by identifying potential threats and analysing their impact on its day-to-day operations.
+BCM (business continuity management) describes the process of planning for disruptive incidents.
+Organisations do this by identifying potential threats and analysing their impact on day-to-day operations.

 How does BCM work?

-Business continuity management is essentially a form of insurance.
+Business continuity planning is essentially a form of insurance.
 It gives organisations the comfort of knowing that, even if disaster strikes, the damage won’t be overwhelming.